 Two bearing alternators can be supplied with an optional, factory-fitted transport lock that is fastened on to the non-drive end of the alternator.
 The non-drive end transportation lock provides protection from vibration and movement to the alternator bearings.
-The non drive end lock should be used before and after coupling the alternator to a prime mover as it provides an additional level of protection when the generator set is being transported.
+The non-drive end transportation lock should be used before and after coupling the alternator to a prime mover as it provides an additional level of protection when the generator set is being transported.
+If a transportation lock is supplied:

-If supplied;

-- Non-drive end transportation lock should be fitted to the alternator prior to the alternator being transported when both coupled or uncoupled to a generator set. - Non-drive end transportation lock must be removed prior to rotating, coupling or operating the alternator. - Non-drive end transportation lock must be retained with the alternator and should be re-fitted prior to further transportation of the alternator / coupled generator set.

-• Non-drive end transportation lock may need to be removed if the alternator is placed in to storage; due to the locking plate preventing the alternator from being rotated for periodic maintenance.
+- Non-drive end transportation lock should be fitted to the alternator before the alternator is transported, when both coupled or uncoupled to a generator set. - Non-drive end transportation lock must be removed before rotating, coupling or operating the alternator. - Non-drive end transportation lock must be retained with the alternator and should be re-fitted before transporting the alternator or generator set. - Non-drive end transportation lock may need to be removed if the alternator is put into storage if the it prevents the alternator from being rotated for maintenance.